happytomatoe/fedora-dev-setup/README.md

 - Install vimium chrome extension for browser
 - Pin apps.
 They can be opened with windows+1,2,...

-If you've configured powerlevel10k theme disabled plugins in ~/.p10k.zsh.
+If you've configured powerlevel10k theme - disable plugins in ~/.p10k.zsh.
 That's what the changed version does